How to paint skin

 EXTERNAL

-External textures are what I call everything you have and can happen to the skin that is visible to the naked eye, some of them are pores, wounds, moles, freckles and folds.
+External textures are what I call everything that has and can happen to the skin that is visible to the naked eye.
+Some of them are pores, wounds, moles, freckles and folds.

 • PORES

-The pores are very easy to place.
-Pores, although they are everywhere, are clearly seen in places where there is light hitting the skin.
-Put them all over your skin if you like the result or just in some places.
-To place them alone you have to take a brush that has small dots; Applying with a light or dark color according to the skin tone, increase the size to what you consider correct.
+Pores are very easy to place.
+Pores, although they are everywhere, are clearly visible in places where there is light hitting the skin.
+Put them all over the skin if you like the result or just in some places.
+To place them alone you have to take a brush with small dots; applying them with a light or dark color according to the tone of the skin, increasing the size to what you consider correct.

 • MOLES

-For the polka dots, simply draw a dark brown spot and then use the Blur tool to soften the edges.
+For the moles, simply draw a dark brown spot and then use the Blur tool to soften the edges.

 • FRECKLES

 Use a hard round brush to apply small dots on the face.
-Small, not very noticeable dots (I advise you to lower the opacity of the brush to avoid pressure errors).
-Intercalate a color between saturated and unsaturated brown.
+Small, not very noticeable dots (I recommend lowering the opacity of the brush to avoid pressure errors).
+Alternate a color between saturated and unsaturated brown.
 Freckles are not all the same shade.
-Finally, with the Soft Eraser tool, soften some freckles if you want less noticeable freckles, but if you want more obvious ones you can play with the opacity of the layer.
-I advise you to do it in a new layer above the skin, so as not to damage the skin in any changes you make to the texture.
+Finally, use the Soft Eraser tool to soften some freckles if you want less noticeable freckles, but if you want more obvious ones you can play with the opacity of the layer.
+I recommend doing this on a new layer above the skin, so as not to damage the skin when you make any changes to the texture.

 Let's start with the sketch.
 All we really need is a basic face.
-To do this, first draw the basic lines of the face clearly, and then, using the theory I explained above, we will bring each feature to life.
-Before moving on to applying the color we have to determine where the light will enter, this is a matter of personal taste, so on this occasion I will use a light that has a front entrance (to highlight some features).
+To do this, first draw the basic lines of the face clearly.
+Before moving on to applying the color we have to determine where the light will enter, this is a matter of personal taste, so on this occasion I will use a light that has a frontal input.

 • GENERAL COLORS, LIGHTS AND SHADOWS

-Use a stiff round brush to fill in the base paint color.
-Set the shapes.
-Once finished, mix the colors.
-Use the blending modes that I explained in the section on how to paint skin.
-This way you save yourself from using such a large color palette.
-Blending modes add, subtract, divide, and multiply colors.
+Use a hard round brush to fill in the base color of the painting.
+Use the blending modes I explained in the section on how to paint skin.
+This saves you from having to use such a large color palette.
+Blending modes add, subtract, divide and multiply colors.
 For more information, consult a specialized tutorial.

 • PARTICULAR LIGHTS AND SHADOWS

-After blurring the stains.
-As a next step I set a "New Layer" in "Flatten to Layer Below" mode above the base color to use a solid brush with a size convenient to the place of application.
-Finally, with the brush I define the light and shadow areas more strongly, but it still remains general.
+After blending the spots, as a next step I set a "New Layer" in "Flatten to Layer Below" mode above the base color to use a solid brush with a size convenient to the application site.
+Finally, with the brush I define the light and shadow areas more strongly, but still in a general way.
 To make a good drawing and painting you always have to start from the general to the particular.
-Here I no longer respect the lines of the sketch, I remove them and begin to outline with the brush itself using the color closest to where the line was.
+Here I no longer respect the lines of the sketch, I remove them and start outlining with the brush itself using the color closest to where the line was.

-Now and finally it's time to merge the colors.
-I start mixing little by little to generate a gradient throughout the skin.
-The technique I use is the eyedropper, although I also use blur, I only use it to soften some areas and degrade colors.
+Now, finally, it's time to blend the colors.
+I start by mixing little by little to create a gradient across the skin.
+The technique I use is the eyedropper, although I also use blurring, I only use it to soften certain areas and degrade colors.

-The eyelids, eyelashes and skin lines are where shadows are generated underneath because they limit the light that reaches them.
+The eyelids, eyelashes and skin lines are where shadows are generated underneath because these same ones limit the light that reaches them.
 While in the rest you will find brighter colors.
-In the tear duct and below where it is reflected, the light bounces, giving clarity to that area.
+In the tear duct and below where it is reflected, the light bounces giving clarity to that area.

-(I make the eyes on a separate layer above what is already done)
+(I make the eyes in a separate layer above what has already been done)

 • DETAILS FOR THE NOSE

-The nose, in the highest part of the face, is where the light reaches directly, so as a consequence the lateral parts are in darkness or with a slight shadow.
-If one breaks down a nose into its simple factors, you will notice that it is primarily like a rectangular prism cut in half and at the tip are three superimposed spheres that give the sensation of a peak and width to the sides.
-This final part has greater light in the central circle and shadow in the side circles.
+The nose, the highest part of the face, is where the light hits directly, so the lateral parts are in shadow or with a slight shadow.
+If you break down a nose into its simplest factors, you will notice that it is primarily like a rectangular prism cut in half and at the tip there are three superimposed spheres that give the sensation of a peak and width on the sides.
+This final part has more light in the central circle and shadow in the lateral circles.

-(I make the nose in a separate layer above what is already done)
+(I do the nose on a separate layer above what has already been done)

-The shadows of the mouth, for their part, are those that are found before and after the lips, providing them with their volume.
-Also on occasions, when you want to represent a smile, the facial muscles lengthen, resulting in a small shadow at the edge of the corner of the lips.
-The muscles of that part create a bulge that, as was well represented in the sphere at the beginning, has its corresponding lights and shadows.
+The shadows of the mouth, on the other hand, are those that are found before and after the lips, giving them their volume.
+Also on occasions, when you want to represent a smile, the facial muscles lengthen, resulting in a small shadow on the edge of the corner of the lips.
+The muscles in that part create a bulge that, as you can see represented in the sphere at the beginning, has its corresponding lights and shadows.

-(I make the mouth in a separate layer above what has already been made)
+(I make the mouth on a separate layer above what has already been done)

 • DETAILS FOR THE EARS

-The ears, for their part, have a spiral of shadows that begin internally with the upper part of the ear and culminate in the center of it.
-The ears light up as if they were two layers, first the deep one (the part that corresponds to the center) and the raised part (the sides).
-The parts that are elevated that are marked in points 1, 2 are those that receive direct light, while the rest have medium tones and shadows caused by the curvature of the ear itself.
-Below, in the drawing of the girl, I did not illuminate her ears in detail because I knew that later they would be covered with hair, but if you require it to practice or because the aesthetics of your illustration demand it, do it in detail.
+The ears, on the other hand, have a spiral of shadows that begin internally with the upper part of the ear and culminate in the center of it.
+The ears are illuminated as if they were two layers, first the deep one (the part that corresponds to the center) and the raised part (the sides).
+The parts that are raised that are indicated in points 1, 2 are the ones that receive direct light, while the rest have medium tones and shadows caused by the curvature of the ear itself.
+Below, in the drawing of the girl, I did not illuminate her ears in detail because I knew that they would later be covered with hair, but if you need it for practice or because the aesthetics of your illustration demands it, do it in detail.

-(I make the ears on a separate layer above what has already been made)
+(I do the ears on a separate layer above what I have already done)

 Farewell